-HVAC technicians are desired across the United States, but even more so in Florida, California, Texas, New York and Illinois.
-According to hvacclasses.org, these states employ the greatest number of HVAC workers and are going through explosive construction growth.
+HVAC technicians are in demand across the nation, but even more so in Florida, California, Texas, New York and Illinois.
+According to hvacclasses.org, these states employ the highest number of HVAC workers and are going through explosive construction growth.
 Here’s why:

 - Texas: Hurricanes, energy, utility and other infrastructure upgrades.

 - Illinois: Companies flocking to the Chicago area.

 Where HVAC Technicians Will Be in High Demand in the Future

 Projections Central, who creates long-term occupational projections, forecasts these states to have the highest demand for technicians by 2028: